 We adjusted all NDVI dispersion values by the adjustment factors per pixel, using the maximum number of images available within the growing season (16) as nmax.

-To identify thresholds representing true conversion of LPC habitat to agriculture, we generated distributions for expected differences in NDVI dispersion and max between habitat and agricultural land cover types.
+To identify thresholds representing true conversion of LPC habitat to agriculture, we generated distributions for expected differences in NDVI dispersion and maximum values between habitat and agricultural land cover types.
 We took a random sample of NDVI dispersion, maximum, and image count values at 50,000 pixels where image count was at least 6.
 We used the CDL to further restrict this sampling to pixels with an assignment confidence of at least 90%, and extracted the ‘cropland’ attribute.
-This created a dataset of NDVI dispersion and max values for each crop and landcover type.
+This created a dataset of NDVI dispersion and maximum values for each crop and landcover type.
 From this data, we generated probability distributions for the expected change in NDVI dispersion and maxima corresponding to conversion between all combinations of shrub/grassland, alfalfa, corn, wheat, sorghum, and fallow land cover types by iteratively calculating the difference between 5,000 random samples drawn from the observed distributions for each crop and habitat category (Figure 7).
 We calculated the densities across values, and standardized to sum to 1.
-From these distributions, we calculated the cumulative probability that an observed change in NDVI dispersion and max corresponded to land cover change from LPC habitat to agriculture.
+From these distributions, we calculated the cumulative probability that an observed change in NDVI dispersion and maximum values corresponded to land cover change from LPC habitat to agriculture.